vojto/dr0/README.markdown

 I'm gonna use Socket.IO to make it work on older browser too.
 Here's the [Cocoa library](https://github.com/pkyeck/socket.IO-objc) that I'm gonna use.

 I have no idea how fast it will be, and if it will look anything like real time.
 I don't feel like doing any research, so I'm just gonna write some code and see what happens.

+**1530 CET**

+Well, it took me a while to install all libraries required for Socket.IO in Cocoa application.
+Also I path-managing code away to its own class, because that's where I'll add the networking now.

+Next thing I'm gonna do is to create Socket.IO server and try if that library works.

+**1555 CET**

+Cool.
+The server is running and client sends commands `start`, `move` and `end`.
+It's time for the browser viewer!
+This is gonna be a lot of fun for it's the first time I try SVG or Canvas.
+(I'm gonna have to pick one I guess)